 Perhaps it is time to revisit some of the more detailed elements of their stories.

 Now the idea that only those competent in their positions could see the cloth was weighing on everyone’s mind.
-Do not forget, the Emperor also has his kingdom’s best interests in heart as a secondary concern; He rationalized it would be a good test of his advisors’ ability in their roles.
+Self-interest can often be obscured in layers of justification, so the emperor rationalized it would be a good test of his advisors’ ability in their roles.

 The Emperor was clearly self aware enough that he had concerns that he might be exposed, so he sent to his most trusted advisor to check out their progress first.
 This man was respected, and the most competent in his role, and was used as a litmus test for the swindler’s claims.